DAC-web3/dac-network/README.md

 We believe humanity is entering a new coordination era where communities self-govern, collaborate globally, and build shared digital societies.

 DACnetwork is not only a project — it is an exploration of how civilization evolves in the Web3 age.

+## Why Now

+Human coordination systems are evolving.

+Global communities now exist beyond geography, enabled by blockchain, open collaboration, and digital identity.

+Traditional institutions struggle to adapt to a networked world.

+DAC Network emerges at this moment to explore new forms of decentralized civilization and collective governance.